 Debt Capital Markets (ECFS886)

-This unit applies the principles outlined in ECFS865 and ECFS867 to the process of debt capital raisings within Australian and international markets.
+This unit applies the principles outlined in Portfolio Management and Valuation (AFCP801) and Financial Instruments (ECFS867) to the process of debt capital raisings within Australian, US and Asian markets.
 The unit aims to provide the student with a perspective on the development of debt capital markets, a theoretical understanding of the issues and a sense of the practical aspects and mechanics of executing a debt capital market transaction.
 This unit covers all short and term debt markets, securitisation and credit derivatives.

 - Explain the different debt markets in Australia, USA, Europe and Asia, including key players, issues and trends.

-- Compare the major types of debt capital transactions, including short and long term debt, securitization and credit derivatives.
+- Compare the major types of debt capital transactions, including short and long term debt, securitisation and credit derivatives.

 - Analyse a company’s requirements and determine appropriate debt capital markets funding options in light of internal (including issuer’s motivation) and external (including current market conditions) considerations.

-- Describe the process of securitization and explain its use in a contemporary context.
+- Describe the process of securitisation and explain its use in a contemporary context.

 - Describe a credit derivative and explain the various uses of this instrument.